 6. Frame by values

 To shift the narrative on drugs and change the way persuadable people feel about those who use them, we need to embed altruistic and open-minded values at the heart of our messaging.
-In our testing, we found messages based around altruistic and community oriented values including honesty, helpfulness and equality, were significantly more effective at activating supportive attitudes in persuadable audiences than purely fact-based messages.
+We found messages based around altruistic and community oriented values including honesty, helpfulness and equality, were significantly more effective at activating supportive attitudes in persuadable audiences than purely fact-based messages.

-Indeed, framing the issue of drug stigma around openness and honesty was particularly effective and is a key recommendation for the story structure outlined in the full guide (see the “Story Structure” section).
+Indeed, framing the issue of drug stigma around openness and honesty was particularly effective.
+It is also a key recommendation for the story structure in the full Messaging Guide.
+(See the “Story Structure” section).
 Combining this with messages around love and support for people who need it, worked particularly well.
 Finally, while the messages we tested didn’t explore openness to change values such as freedom, choice, creativity and curiosity in any depth, these were central values for our supporter segment.
 This suggests these values may provide fruitful territory for our messaging if we can prime them in persuadable audiences.

 IN SHORT: Use messaging that connects strongly to altruistic and open-minded values.